 Throughout this school year:

-No COVID restrictions on visitors, spacing, assemblies, field trips, activities, capacities, or third-party use
+There are no COVID restrictions on visitors, spacing, assemblies, field trips, activities, capacities, or third-party use

 If you have symptoms, get tested.